timtimkaaa/MyObsidianRepoo/Inbox/Old brain vs new brain (animalistic vs human).md

 Her personal history (nerdy middle school student, bullied at a school dance) emphasized and reinforced her need to seek approval and be afraid of social rejection.
 This way she was conditioned to feel anxiety from activities involving social evaluation.

-Additionaly there was a threat to her romantic attachment (partner said they need to date different people for some time, while she wanted to get married soon).
+Additionally there was a threat to her romantic attachment (partner said they need to date different people for some time, while she wanted to get married soon).
 That would raise the anxiety threshold too.

 When losing relationships in such ways it's conmon to feel anxiety, which is another example of how anxiety interacts with our sense of safety created by secure and compassionate relationships.